Moore Stephens

 • Companies must continue to file their returns as usual

 One change remains in effect: as of June 25, 2024, the capital gains deduction limit has increased to $1.25 million.
-For this reason, 2024 will be divided into two reporting periods:
+For this reason, capital gains realized in 2024 will be split into two periods for reporting purposess :

 • June 25 to December 31, 2024